 An overheat condition can occur under the following conditions:

-2. A strong rider, cranking forcefully on the pedals will send the highest level of power through the controller while travelling on extended uphill terrain.
+- A strong rider, cranking forcefully on the pedals will send the highest level of power through the controller while traveling on extended uphill terrain.

 Juiced Bikes Current-Series bikes made after 2016 have improved transistors and improved thermal management that will very rarely encounter over-heat conditions.
 We have also added a temperature-monitoring function in the advanced display mode of the LCD display so you can monitor the controller’s temperature while riding.
 When temperatures exceed 85C, the performance will be automatically reduced to avoid overheating.